Homemade Ginger Beer Recipe

 Juice of 1/2 a lemon

-I mixed this all together and set aside without a lid.
-I read somewhere, yeast from the air can then combine.
-I also read later that sultanas have yeast and so I probably should have added dried yeast or sultanas.
-We will see what happens.
+I mixed this all together and set aside a lid.
 Each day for seven days I then added a teaspoon of sugar and a teaspoon of ground ginger.
 This was a thrill, another aspect of slow food that I just love.

 I suppose I could keep the plant and continue to grow it for 40 years.
 Maybe that could be the only inheritance for the kids.
 Or all the inheritance goes to the kid that took the plant.
 Oh well, I digress.

 Next I added 3 cups of sugar to 20 cups of water.
 Our cold rainwater just dissolved the sugar fine after a bit of stirring.
 I used raw sugar for a nicer colour.
 I mixed in the ginger plant solution.
 Adding 1 tsp citric acid to the mix before bottling is a good suggestion for getting more bubbles.
-I then filled my bottles.
+Sterilise the bottles (Thanks Matt), then fill them.
 Plastic ones can be used too, I just like these and my bottle capper.

 I then capped them with my capping machine.
 Next is the 2-3 week wait till they are ready.
 I put them in a plastic crate in a cool, dark place.
 The crate has a lid, in case they decide to pop as so many people are happy to tell me will happen.
 I will update this when they are ready to tell you how it went.
 I hope this inspires you to have a go.
 This is what happened in times before Coca Cola.